 - Brett Myers, Indians: $8MM option vests with 200 innings pitched in 2013 and a passed physical after the season.
 After logging 21 and 1/3 innings in 2013, Myers was sidelined with tendinitis and a mild ligament sprain in his right elbow and has yet to return.
 When he does come back, it's possible that the Tribe will move him to the bullpen.

 - Barry Zito, Giants: $18MM option vests with 200 innings pitched.
-Zito has racked up 62 and 2/3 innings through eleven starts this season.
-It's far from a lock, but as it stands the veteran still has a chance at securing his 2014 salary.
-His numbers are strong as he has a 3.88 ERA with 5.6 K/9 and 3.3 BB/9.
+Zito has racked up 111 and 1/3 innings through 21 starts this season.
+Zito probably won't get to lock in his sizable 2014 salary.

 - Johan Santana, Mets: His $25MM option could have vested with 215 innings pitched or winning the 2013 Cy Young Award, but he won't have a chance at that thanks to a season-ending tear in his pitching shoulder.